awbla/awbla-student-workflow/content/2-photography.md

 Once all images are renamed: sort images by type and move files to their corresponding folders.

 Then TIF files will be created from the RAW files using Photoshop
-- Go to "File" > "Automate" > "Image Processor" and select your Drawers RAW folder to convert to TIFs
+- Go to "File" > "Scripts" > "Image Processor" and select your Drawers RAW folder to convert to TIFs
-- Use "File" > "Batch Process" to convert the TIFs from 300 to 600 dpi (our required dpi for the project)
+- Use "File" > > "Automate" > "Batch Process" to convert the TIFs from 300 to 600 dpi (our required dpi for the project)

 ### List the file names in our Library Metadata List